-"Inshaa'Allah, Allah has control," he said simply, raising his hands as far as he could in the confined cockpit.
+"Inshaa'Allah" Khusro said, turning to look at me and raising his hands above his head as far as he could in the confined cockpit.

 "I have control!"
 I said, hastily grabbing the controls as the T37 started to wind itself up into a high rotational spin.
 "Allah may look after you but he won't look after me."
 Fearing that the deeply religious student might have thought that I was making mock of his religion, something I would never do to anyone of any religious persuasion, I discussed the incident with him during the debriefing after landing.

 "You were quite right to take control of the aircraft, sir, because you are an infidel," Khusro said in all seriousness.
 He truly believed that his God would save him from the spin should he wish to do so and, of course, no Muslim would ever question the will of Allah.
 There was, however, perhaps a non-religious reason for Khusro, and perhaps also Hatam, to believe that leaving control of the aircraft in the hands of Allah was the right thing to do.
 As I wrote on an earlier page, sometimes - but only sometimes - simply letting go of all the controls, including taking your feet off the rudder pedals, would induce a T37 aircraft to recover from a spin itself to controlled flight, usually in a dive from which any pilot could easily recover.
 It was not a technique I would put my trust in and certainly not something I ever taught or even mentioned to students.